 The dates for submission and decision making are as follows:

 Applications for the next funding assessment to be received ten days before the Grant Giving Committee meetings which take place every two months.
 Please contact the Charity for relevant dates.

 Initial response back to applicant (this will advise you if your application will be considered at the Grant Giving Committee and if you will be asked to attend).
 Within 48 hrs of the closing date.

 Notification of outcome within one week of the Committee meeting.
-If your application is for more than £10,000 it will need to be approved by the Main Board of Trustees on 4th March 2020.
+If your application is for more than £10,000 it will need to be approved by the Main Board of Trustees at a later date.

 If you have any queries please contact:

 Katherine Matheson at firstname.lastname@example.org or 01244 345787 in the first instance.
 If necessary, we can arrange further conversations to help you make the application.